RonghuiZhou/Project-3-Data-Warehouse/README.md

 We implemented the Star Schema for this project, with one fact table (songplays) and four dimension tables (users, songs, artists, and time).

 ### Files
-In addition to the data files, the project workspace includes six files:
+In addition to the data files, the project workspace includes three files:

 * 1. create_tables.py drops and creates your tables.
 You run this file to reset your tables before each time you run your ETL scripts.
 * 2. etl.py loads data from staging tables to analytics tables on Redshift